 Recently, AI-generated writing tools such as ChatGPT have become quite fluent, although not always accurate.
-I do not allow you to use generative AI for the drafting of papers and also prohibit the use of generative AI during exams.
+I discourage the use of chatbot technology in writing for this course.
 Writing is an exercise in thinking and solidifying ideas, and outsourcing part of that process to a computer fails to achieve what you have come to Georgetown for - to challenge yourself and to learn.
 In addition, the output rarely holds up to scrutiny to those with expertise on the topic.
-Outside of these prohibitions, you are welcome to use these technologies.
-If you use AI to proof or polish your work, be sure to credit it in your author statement.
+If you do use ChatGPT or any other AI technology, you must cite this source by referring to the source within your text AND you must include both the both the prompt you entered and the generated text at the end of the relevant document or discussion post.
+Because the output of AI-generated documents is not publicly available - unlike a book or journal article - you need to make the source text (prior to any modifications) available for review.
 Submitting any form of AI's words or ideas without citation will be considered a violation of Georgetown's Honor Code.